Choose your own adventure at the Paul R. Christen National High Adventure Base at the Summit Bechtel Reserve in West Virginia.

 - Polaris ATV Trek: Get trained at SBR’s Polaris OHV (Off Highway Vehicle) Center of Excellence before heading out on a multi-day trail ride through the backroads and trails of SBR.
-This includes four days total on ATVs with an elective day at the end.
+This includes four days total on ATVs with a Big Zip ride at the end.
 Note: You will get muddy.

 - Bikepacking: Think backpacking on mountain bikes.
 The trek includes 50-plus miles from SBR through the New River Gorge and ending up at one of the nation’s coolest small towns: Fayetteville, W.Va.
-Four days total on mountain bikes with an elective day at SBR at the end.
+Four days total on mountain bikes with a Big Zip ride at SBR at the end.

-For the site-based programs (Summit Experience and focused programs), participants must be 13 by Sept.
+For the site-based programs (Summit Experience), participants must be 13 by Sept.
 1 of the year attending.
 For the offsite treks, participants must be at least 14 at the start of their trek.

-2019: There are still spots available for 2019, but they’re booking quickly.
-Find pricing and the latest availability info at this link.
+2020: There are still spots available for 2020, but they’re booking quickly.
+Find pricing and the latest availability info here.

-2020: Registration for 2020 opportunities is now open.
-Learn more and register at this link.
+2021: Registration for 2021 opportunities is now open.
+Learn more and register here.